oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 .. admonition:: Learning
     :class: important

-    The learning of this step: Incentive to re-charge the battery
+    Optimisation is carried out under perfect foresight, meaning that things that happen later can imply things earlier in the time horison.

-You can get the complete (uncommented) code for this step: :download:`ev_charging_2.py </../tutorials/introductory/ev_charging/ev_charging_2.py>`
+You can get the complete (uncommented) code for this step:
+:download:`ev_charging_2.py </../tutorials/introductory/ev_charging/ev_charging_2.py>`

 .. dropdown:: Click to display the code